Purp1eW0lf/AidensHoneyPot/README.md

 This means when an adversary signs in or RDPs into a machine, they will be met with our honeypot and not the usual Windows UI

 ###### This will NOT break the OS, but it will make it harder to use.
-To stil administrate / attack the machine after doing this, open Task Manager via ctl+alt+delete and under file open a new task
+To administrate / attack the machine after doing this, open Task Manager via ctl+alt+delete and under file open a new task

 ```powershell
 #confirm you're in the right spot